My name’s Elijah, and I’m here to support people through real transformation—body, mind, and soul.

 I’m the youngest of seven kids, raised in a big, loving, and chaotic family where I learned early how to navigate complex dynamics and hold space for emotion.
 Becoming a father myself cracked me open in new ways.
 It brought depth, grounding, and responsibility to all that I do—and gave me even more reverence for the nervous system, relationships, and the power of showing up fully.

-I’ve trained in Zenthai Shiatsu, somatic bodywork, Inside-Out Coaching (Primal Intelligence), and I draw from frameworks like TCM 5 Element theory, polyvagal-informed process work, Jungian and integral psychology, and men’s work traditions.
+I’ve trained in Zenthai Shiatsu, Process Work, Inside-Out Coaching (Primal Intelligence), and I draw from frameworks like TCM 5 Element theory, Jungian and integral psychology, and men’s work traditions.
 My work integrates the body, psyche, and inner spirit—meeting each client where they are, whether they come for physical pain, emotional overwhelm, soul searching, or support through transition.

 This work is personal.
 I’ve walked through grief, burnout, trauma, identity loss, spiritual emergence, and the humbling experience of real healing.
 I know how hard it can be to face yourself honestly and to keep showing up for life.
 And I know how beautiful it is to find your strength again—not through force, but through connection, clarity, and embodiment.